Where the design community meets.

-CA, US Product Designer @ Trello Joined almost 5 years ago
+CA, US Joined about 5 years ago

 I don't think you have to do mental gymnastics at all as their mission is to support creatives (even before this acquisition).
 All you have to do is spend a minute or two reading their about page, looking at their social feeds to see that the 'significant shift" you're describing isn't significant at all.